Limerence: Uncertainty and hope

 The uncertainty of limerence has been interpreted as intermittent reinforcement by Robert Sternberg, keeping the brain "hooked" in.
 When people behave inconsistently or contrary to expectations, this can spark interest and be a fuel for passion (either ecstasy or agony).
-This relies on a mechanic of dopamine, which does not encode reward per se, but rather encodes a "reward prediction error" signal: whether a given reward is better, equal to, or worse than expected.
-The type of situation involved resembles a slot machine, where the rewards are designed to be always unpredictable so the gambler cannot understand the pattern.
+This relies on a mechanic of dopamine, which does not encode reward per se, but rather encodes a "reward prediction error" signal: whether a given reward is better than, equal to, or worse than expected.
+A slot machine involves a comparable situation, where the rewards are designed to be always unpredictable so the gambler cannot understand the pattern.
 Unable to habituate to the experience, for some people the exhilarating high from the unexpected wins leads to gambling addiction and compulsions.
 If the machine paid out on a regular interval (so that the rewards were expected), it would not be as exciting.
 The uncertainty of receiving an occasional message from an LO is "gasoline poured on the fire", according to Judson Brewer.

 Uncertainty can also be introduced by the presence of barriers to a relationship, like parental interference or a deceived spouse.
 This "intensification through adversity" was crucial to the mutual limerence of Romeo and Juliet, hence this is often called "the Romeo and Juliet effect".
-Helen Fisher called it "frustration attraction", and attributed it to dopamine neurons which prolong their firing in anticipation of an expected reward which is delayed.
-Fisher also believed that separation evokes panic and stress, which activates the hypothalamic–pituitary–adrenal axis.
+Helen Fisher called it "frustration attraction", and believed that separation evokes panic and stress, which activates the hypothalamic–pituitary–adrenal axis.
 It's ironic, she says, because this can also produce dopamine, so "as the adored one slips away, the very chemicals that contribute to feelings of romance grow even more potent".
 According to Tennov, "It is limerence, not love, that increases when lovers are able to meet only infrequently or when there is anger between them."

 One can attempt to extinguish limerence by removing any hope that an LO will reciprocate.
-An individual who is the object of unwanted limerent attraction should give the clearest possible rejection, rather than something ambiguous such as "I like you as a friend, but...".
+An individual who is the object of unwanted limerent attraction should give the clearest possible rejection, rather than ambiguities such as "I like you as a friend, but...".